-Geotextile is a strong synthetic fabric that is used in construction projects such as highways or dam that stabilize the loose soil and effectively prevent soil erosion.
+Geotextile is a strong synthetic fabric that is used in construction projects such as highways or dam that have the ability to separate, filter, reinforce, protect, or drain.

-In the case of the black mulch process, farmers need to remove the plastic but they do not have to worry about it, as the geotextile degrades over time.
+In the case of the black mulch process, farmers need to remove the plastic but geotextile degrades over time.

 Here we will learn about geotextile, types of geotextiles, advantages and disadvantages of geotextiles.

 Geotextile is basically a plastic material that has starch in major concentration and makes geotextile biodegradable.

 These geotextiles are biologically and chemically inert, making them the least susceptible to bio-degradation which will eventually make them more durable.